 - Scientific necessity

 Please note that cost savings alone is not considered an adequate justification for the use of non pharmaceutical-grade substances in laboratory animals.
-For more information, please review the U-M Policy on the Use of Non Pharmaceutical-Grade Drugs and its accompanying document, Information for Investigators on the Use of Non Pharmaceutical-Grade Drugs.
+For more information, please review the U-M Policy on the Use of Non Pharmaceutical-Grade Drugs.

 - “Fee-for-Service” Protocols and Centers: